Shankar–Ehsaan–Loy: Later career (2007–present)

 2007 was arguably the best year of their career.
 The year started off with Nikhil Advani's multistarrer Salaam-e-Ishq, which was lauded by critics and music lovers alike, and went on to rule the music charts.
 The music was praised by the movie critics too, despite the movie itself receiving mixed-to-negative responses.
 Same was the fate of their next release, Jhoom Barabar Jhoom.
 Despite the music getting positive reviews and becoming quite a sensation among listeners, the movie failed to make a mark.
 However, this pattern was broken by their next release, Akshay Kumar's Heyy Babyy, where both the film and the music were commercial successes.

 In August, the album Johnny Gaddaar was released, which was co-produced by the trio and Adlabs, first of its kind in the history of Bollywood.
 Both the music and movie received overwhelmingly positive reviews from critics.

-Their year ended on a good note, as their last album of the year, Aamir Khan's Taare Zameen Par, was well received by critics, and both the film and the music got a cult status among the audience.
-Thus, a really good year for the trio came to an end, with most of the above albums making their way to the top 10 lists of all major websites.
+Their last album of the year, Aamir Khan's Taare Zameen Par, was well received by critics, and both the film and the music got a cult status among audiences.
+Most of their albums for this year made the top 10 lists of all major websites.

 In 2008, their major release was Rock On!! – which was a cult favourite and rage among the audience, and went on to become a huge commercial success, despite the initial cold reaction from the critics.
 The soundtrack earned them their sixth nomination for the Filmfare Award for Best Music Director.
-Luck By Chance was their last album of 2008, which garnered positive reviews from both Indian and international critics alike.
+Luck By Chance was their last album of 2008, which garnered positive reviews from both Indian and international critics.

-In 2009 they scored music of Salman Khan and Ajay Devgan starrer London Dreams.
-Although the music received favourable reviews, the movie didn't fare well in the box office.
+In 2009 they scored music for the Salman Khan and Ajay Devgan starrer London Dreams.
+Although the music received favorable reviews, the movie didn't fare well in the box office.
 They also composed the music of Ayan Mukherjee's debut film Wake Up Sid starring Ranbir Kapoor and Konkona Sen Sharma along with Amit Trivedi.
 The music, especially the title track, topped charts, and received widespread critical acclaim.
 The soundtrack earned them their seventh nomination for the Filmfare Award for Best Music Director.